The FROM clause is used to specify the table or view to query. It can also be used to specify targets beyond just a single table or record name.

 Using the ONLY keyword

-The ONLY keyword can be used to specify that only the specified targets should be retrieved.
+The ONLY keyword can be used to specify that only a single targets should be retrieved as a single value instead of inside of an array.
 This is useful when you want to retrieve data from a single table or view.
-The ONLY keyword can be used in conjunction with the LIMIT clause to specify that only the specified number of records should be retrieved.
+The ONLY keyword can be used in conjunction with the LIMIT 1 clause to specify that only the specified value should be retrieved.

-This keyword can be particularly useful with SDKs as it can guaranteed to have just a single object and that makes it nicer to deserialise.
+This keyword is particularly useful with SDKs as returning a single item makes deserialisation easier.